-You can’t use affiliate links
+You can’t use affiliate links.

 - You can’t use Google Adsense.

-If you were saying to yourself well that’s OK I will just use Google Adsense you will be very disappointed because you will not be able to use this feature either.
-It is made clear on WordPress.com advertisement page in which it states that, “Advertisements, including those from third-party advertising networks like Google AdSense, OpenX, Lijit, BuySellAds, and Vibrant Media are not allowed on WordPress.com”.
+If you were saying to yourself, well that’s OK I will just use Google Adsense you will be very disappointed because you will not be able to use this feature either.
+It is made clear on the WordPress.com advertisement page in which it states that, “Advertisements, including those from third-party advertising networks like Google AdSense, OpenX, Lijit, BuySellAds, and Vibrant Media are not allowed on WordPress.com”.

 Let’s talk about the advantages.